ffund/ml-notebooks/notebooks/8-lab-neural-net-music-classification.md

 ::: {.cell .markdown }

 ⚠️ **Note**: This experiment is designed to run on a Google Colab **GPU** runtime.
 You should use a GPU runtime on Colab to work on this assignment.
 You should not run it outside of Google Colab.
 However, if you have been using Colab GPU runtimes a lot, you may be alerted that you have exhausted the "free" compute units allocated to you by Google Colab.
-If that happens, you do not have to purchase compute units - use a CPU runtime instead, and modify the experiment as instructed for CPU-only runtime.
+We will have some limited availability of GPU time during the last week before the deadline, for students who have no compute units available.

 :::